ninjack-dev/grafana-soac/README.md

 ## MongoDB Plugin
 We use [haohanyang/mongodb-datasource](https://github.com/haohanyang/mongodb-datasource/) to query the Sandpoint MongoDB; this plugin was an update from the original [JamesOsgood/mongodb-grafana](https://github.com/JamesOsgood/mongodb-grafana).

-The script `pull_mongo_plugin.sh` will pull the latest built version of the plugin binaries for use with the Docker setup. **Note: It requires `jq` for parsing the `curl` request and `unzip` for handling the release GitHub release package.** If these dependencies are unavailable for whatever reason, manually download [the latest release of the plugin](https://github.com/haohanyang/mongodb-datasource/releases/latest) and unzip the contents to a new `mongodb-datasource` directory.
+The script `pull_mongo_plugin.sh` will pull the latest built version of the plugin binaries for use with the Docker setup. **Note: It requires `jq` for parsing the `curl` request and `unzip` for extracting the GitHub release package.** If these dependencies are unavailable for whatever reason, manually download [the latest release of the plugin](https://github.com/haohanyang/mongodb-datasource/releases/latest) and unzip the contents to a directory named `mongodb-datasource`.

 ### Adding New Panels
 #### MongoDB